aio-libs/aiohttp/docs/client_reference.rst

       Performs an asyncronous http request.
 Returns a response object.

-      The function is a :ref:`coroutine <coroutine>`.
+      This method is a :ref:`coroutine <coroutine>`.

       :param str method: HTTP method

       :param str url: Request URL

-      :param params: Dictionary or bytes to be sent in the query string of the new request (optional)
+      :param dict params: Parameters to be sent in the query string of the new request (optional)

       :param data: Dictionary, bytes, or file-like object to send in the body of the request (optional)

-      :param dict headers: Dictionary of HTTP Headers to send with the request (optional)
+      :param dict headers: HTTP Headers to send with the request (optional)

       :param aiohttp.helpers.BasicAuth auth: BasicAuth named tuple that represents HTTP Basic Auth (optional)